isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 <a name="Ri-array"></a>
 ### I.13: Do not pass an array as a single pointer

 **Reason**: (pointer,size)-style interfaces are error-prone.
-Also, plain pointer (to array) must relies on some convention to allow the callee to determine the size.
+Also, a plain pointer (to array) must rely on some convention to allow the callee to determine the size.

 **Example**: Consider